SparklePigBang/cunt-soul/README.md

 Winning the Game
 ----------------

-To win the game a player must simply play all of their face down cards, however, play continues until last place has been decided, this player is dubbed the 'sole-cunt'.
+To win the game a player must simply play all of their face down cards; however, play continues until last place has been decided, this player is dubbed the 'sole-cunt'.

 Card Abilities